-- o Provide food to 5,601 residents; summer English skills learning programming to 45 youth; and dental care services to 350 homeless residents. - o To renovate the kitchens of two public facilities including an emergency shelter and senior center. - Support the assessment, remediation and redevelopment of 4 brownfields sites, including the Moran Plant, to result in the development of affordable housing units and new retail commercial space.
+- o Provide food to 5,621 residents; summer English skills learning programming to 45 youth; and dental care services to 350 homeless residents. - o To renovate the kitchens of two public facilities including an emergency shelter and senior center. - o Support the assessment, remediation and redevelopment of 4 brownfields sites to result in the development of affordable housing units and new retail commercial space.